 Medical negligence claims typically recover financial losses you incur due to the way you are treated.

 That can include loss of income if you are unable to work, or the family's loss of income if the patient did not survive their treatment.

 You can also claim for spending that you should not have had to pay, for example additional medical costs that arose from the incorrect treatment of you or a family member.

 Finally, it may be possible to include a component for pain and suffering, including the mental health impact of going through a deeply distressing experience that could have been avoided.

 When you enquire about starting a claim, we can help you to understand exactly how much compensation you might be entitled to receive.
 This gives you clear expectations from the start of your claim so you can decide whether or not you want to proceed.

 Get in touch with Sheldon Davidson Solicitors

 To discuss your circumstances or start a claim, contact Sheldon Davidson Solicitors today.
-A member of our team of medical negligence solicitors will be happy to answer any questions you might have.
+A member of our team of Prostate Cancer Solicitors will be happy to answer any questions you might have.

 We listen carefully to your particular situation and how it has affected you, your family and your finances.
 After that, we can give you an honest assessment of your claim and your chances of success.